SkafteNicki/dtu_mlops/05_project_overview/readme.md

 - [ ] remember to comply with good coding practices while doing the project

 ### Week 2

+- [ ] Setup and used Azure to train your model
+- [ ] Played around with distributed data loading
+- [ ] (not curreculum) Reformated your code in the pytorch lightning format
+- [ ] Deployed your model using Azure
+- [ ] Checked how robust your model is towards data drifting
+- [ ] Deployed your model locally using TorchServe

 ### Week 3